dcl-2018-01/curriculum/docs/googlesheets.md

 <small>(Builds on: [Parsing basics](parse-basics.md))</small>

-Use googlesheets by Jenny Bryan to (suprise!) extract data from googlesheets.
+Use googlesheets by Jenny Bryan to (suprise\!) extract data from googlesheets.
 Sheets is a surprisingly useful way of collaboratively collecting data (especially with google forms); googlesheets makes it easy to get that data into R and make use of it.

-If you haven't already, install it:
+If you haven’t already, install it:

 ``` r
 install.packages("googlesheets")